How To Shutdown Linux

 Command Line:

-Graphical Interface: In the Raspberry Pi desktop environment, click the Raspberry menu, select “Shutdown,” and choose “Shut Down.”
+Graphical Interface On the Raspberry Pi desktop environment, go to in the Raspberry menu, then select “Shutdown,” and choose “Shut Down.”

 Tips for Safe Shutdowns